codelein/prime/README.md

 **Prime 0.1**

-For better information when package is built type `prime -version`.
+For better information when the package is built type `prime -version`.

 ## Description

-Prime is a package that calculate primes using the Sieve of Eratosthenes.
+Prime is a package that calculates prime numbers using the Sieve of Eratosthenes.

 ## Install